healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).

 What about Healthcare data?
 ----
 Health data remains locked behind the *tens of thousands of unique proprietary schemes* of each source health information system.

-But don't using healthcare data standards solve this problem?
-The current state of healthcare data standards **is** the problem!
+What about interoperability standards?
+Doesn't that solve the problem?

-Healthcare data standards are *designed by committee*  by "experts" behind closed doors rather than by the patients or physicians who actually need this information.
+Healthcare data standards are designed by committees of experts behind closed doors rather than by the patients or physicians who actually need this information.
+Each health standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize the standard to assure organizational sustainability.

-Each health standards organization have different agendas, goals, and procedures they need to support, not least of which is to monetize the standard to assure organizational sustainability.
-Some of these organizations have been in sustainment mode for three decades - predating the existence of personal computers, let alone the Internet and its vastly distributed, dynamic information network.
-In short, these health standards organizations are persisting legacy approaches to data management.
+Some of these organizations have been in sustainment mode for over three decades - predating the existence of personal computers, let alone the Internet and its vastly distributed, dynamic information network.

-Health IT product vendors embrace this status quo because it gives them the top cover to keep their data in their proprietary silos.
-"We use HIT standard X, therefore we are interoperable."
+Health IT product vendors embrace this status quo of health standards because it gives them an excuse to keep their data locked in their proprietary silos:  "We use HIT standard X... therefore we must be interoperable!"

-The truth is that each healthcare data standards each has:
+The fact is that each healthcare data standards is its own silo, based on:
 * different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
 * different and proprietary formats (dating over 25 years old)
-* different and proprietary licenses (none of them freely usable)
+* different and proprietary licenses (none of them freely usable or creative commmons)
 * different and proprietary models
 * different payment models
 * different, ambigous and conflicting defintions.

 And did I mention, different and incompatible schemes?

+The state of healthcare data standards **is** the problem!

-This begs the question:  Is healthcare data categorically different from any other kind of data?
+This begs the question:
+Is healthcare data categorically different from any other kind of data?

 HealthSchema.org
 -----

+Healthcare data is not special.

-On healthschema.org, we think heath data should an equal citizen as the rest of the data in the world, and join on the evolution to the Internet of structured data.
+On healthschema.org, we think heath data should be simple, and designed for use directly by normal people, like patients.

+In other words, it shoud be first class citizen on the world-wide infrastructure of the Internet of Data.

 Stay tuned...
 -----

-More to come soon.